Interview with the King of Twitter:

 The best thing about Sam, though, is that Sam___Hurley is one of us.
 He doesn’t have a little blue check mark, nor do I doubt he wants one (there is a Samuel P Hurley with a blue check mark who has 744 followers).

 There were other things I wanted to know from Sam___Hurley: how can someone build an account far beyond the one or two thousand followers that most people struggle to reach?
 What tools does a superhero Tweeter like Sam Hurley use?

 I asked Sam.
 He told me.

 I was surprised when Sam returned his interview back to me within three days.
 I figured it would take much longer.
 But I was even more surprised when I reached out to some of the people Sam considered to be influencers.

 Out of the three people I contacted, two of them – Patrice Truong and Winnie Sun – got back to me immediately.
 It turns out they’re fans of Sam, too!
 Both Sam and Winnie agreed to be interviewed.
-We’ll hear from them over the next couple of weeks.

 Just a bit more background info